oak-network/docs/docs/operations/bounty-program.md

 ## How to Get Involved

+### Join the Waitlist

+**[Join our waitlist](https://forms.gle/aTPTfojpVbhdF5Mx7)** to express your interest in the invite-only program.
+We'll review applications and reach out to selected developers.

 ### At Devconnect 2025

 1. **Connect With Us**: Meet our team at Devconnect to discuss your interests
 2. **Share Your Background**: Tell us about your experience, strengths, and what you'd like to work on
 3. **Explore Opportunities**: Learn about potential projects and areas where you can contribute
 4. **Get Invited**: Selected developers will receive an invitation to join our program

+**Can't make it to Devconnect?** [Join our waitlist](https://docs.google.com/forms/d/e/1FAIpQLSdawbdiDlZsGY0Lom7WM4M_SGNxQpl1fwO1WSf3eGeK5Hwizw/viewform) and we'll consider you for future invitations.

 ### After Being Invited